inkstitch/inkstitch/collections/_fonts/en/amita.md

 Don't try to scale it further down.

-[Amitaclo small font](https://inkstitch.org/fr/fonts/amitaclo_small/) is a variation of this font with different embroidery settings that allow to scale down between 55% (16mm,2/3 inch) and 25% (7mm ,1/4 inch).
-It requires the use of a finer needle (EUR 60 USA 8) and a finer thread (60WT).
+Amitaclo small (his is part of an upcoming Ink/Stitch version and not available in Ink/Stitch v2.1.2) is a variation of this font with different embroidery settings that allow to scale down between 55% (16mm,2/3 inch) and 25% (7mm ,1/4 inch).

+That's why in the lettering dialog window, if using amitaclo small, you will have to pick up a scale between 25 and 55%.

+### Thread and Needle

+The smallified font **MUST** be embroidered with thread and needle smaller than usual.
+A USA 8 (EUR 60) size needle, and 60WT thread **MUST** be used.

 ## In real life